 Let’s talk about food and the Chinese New Year.
 I had the privilege of meeting the incomparable Chef Ming Tsai at a food event in NYC several years back.

-I was working for Fine Cooking Magazine as their Senior Food Editor and Test Kitchen Director.
-I was feeling kind of lucky that night, so I thought I’d approach him with hopes to convince him to work on a feature for Chinese New Year, 2019.
+I was working for Fine Cooking Magazine as Senior Food Editor and Test Kitchen Director.
+I was feeling kind of lucky that night, so I thought I’d approach him with the hopes of convincing him to work on a feature for the Chinese New Year!

 His incredible menu included:

 - Tea-Smoked Beer-Battered Tempura Trout and Vegetables with Black-Vinegar Aioli (basically a Chinese version of Fish & Chips)

 - Red-Roast Chicken (or Duck) with Sweet Potatoes

 - Sticky Coconut Rice Cake with Ginger-Orange Flambe